CosmWasm/cw-plus/packages/storage-plus/README.md

 The ideas in here are based on the `cosmwasm-storage` crate.
-However, after much usage, we decided a complete rewrite could allow us to add more powerful and easy touse interfaces.
+However, after much usage, we decided a complete rewrite could allow us to add more powerful and easy to use interfaces.
 Here are those interfaces.

 **Status: experimental**